 Two things online are certain: cat pictures will always get shares and trolls are gonna troll.
 There are many business that have taken a massive hit after a troll encounter – sometimes because the business owner responds so poorly it goes viral.

 The Internet has created a new psychology called the Online Disinhibition Effect, which is the loosening of social restrictions and inhibitions that people would normally experience in face-to-face interactions.
 Trolls feel like they are just “talking” to their computer, and they will voice opinions in an angry, frustrated way.
-They primarily do this for amusement, from boredom, revenge or frustration.
+They primarily do this for amusement, out of boredom, a desire for revenge or simple frustration.
 They often have a lack of guilt and empathy.
-To understand them better, “Don’t Feed the Haters: The Confessions of a Former Troll” gives you a sneak peek into the mind of a former Troll.
+To understand them better, “Don’t Feed the Haters: The Confessions of a Former Troll” gives you a sneak peek into the mind of a former troll.

 There are two types of Internet Trolls:

 - Intentional Trolls: thrive on the anonymity the Internet provides and deliberately aim to ruin online conversations to achieve their desired fallout.

 - Unintentional Trolls: don’t consider themselves trolls; however, by questioning others’ intelligence or by masking negative remarks they unintentionally disrupt threads, turning thoughtful discussions into insult battles.